 MINDFUL YIN YOGA

-Mindfulness is a way of paying attention, on purpose and without judgment, to what goes on in the present moment in your body, mind and your outside environment.
+Mindfulness is a way of paying attention, on purpose and without judgement, to what goes on in the present moment in your body, mind and your outside environment.
 It involves intentionally stepping out of ‘automatic pilot’ to be present, aware and responsive.
 We learn how to observe the breath and use this as a way to focus on the present moment, allowing thoughts and feelings to arise and sitting with them, without getting “involved”, before letting them fade away.

 Body – to find you middle path of not too tight, not too loose.
 Is there something you can let go of?
 Or perhaps your body is asking you to surrender to some limitations and work with others?
 If you breath is ragged or if it just doesn’t feel good, these are cue for you to come out of an asana.